italia/iam-proxy-italia/README-Setup.md

 # Setup

-In this section there are all the required information to install, configure and run Satosa-Saml2SPID.
+In this section there are all the required information to install, configure and run iam-proxy-italia.

 ### NGINX setup